Assisted Living

 The Elderly and Persons with Physical Disabilities (EPD) waiver covers assisted living for eligible residents in Washington, D.C.
 In addition to helping pay for assisted living, the program provides services to help people continue living in their home.[61]

-Eligibility requirements: To be eligible for the EPD waiver in Washington, D.C., residents must be 65+ or ages 18-64 with a physical disability.
+Eligibility requirements: To be eligible for the EPD waiver in Washington, D.C., residents must be 65 and older or younger than 65 with a physical disability.
 They also must receive a prescription order form from a D.C.
-Medicaid provider, complete an assessment to establish a level of need, and have countable assets of less than $4,000 and countable income of 300% of the SSI payment.
-That amounted to $2,523 a month in 2022.
-Residents can also become financially eligible through a Medicaid spend down.
+Medicaid provider, complete an assessment to establish a level of need, have countable assets valued at less than $4,000, and countable income no more than 300% of the SSI payment.
+That’s $2,901 per month in 2025.

 West Virginia

-The Medicaid Personal Care Program in West Virginia is generally for residents who need assistance to continue living in their home.[42]
-It provides help with activities of daily living, light housekeeping, and health-related tasks.
-In certain instances, these services can be offered in an assisted living community if they don’t duplicate or replace services already offered by the facility and they’re approved.
-Only about 1% of West Virginia assisted living residents rely on Medicaid for long-term care.[03]
+The Medicaid Personal Care program in West Virginia is generally for residents who need assistance to continue living in their home.[62]
+It provides help with ADLs, light housekeeping, and health-related tasks.

-Eligibility requirements: A West Virginia resident must require assistance with at least three activities of daily living to be eligible for the Medicaid Personal Care Program.
+Eligibility requirements: A West Virginia resident must require assistance with at least three ADLs to be eligible for the Medicaid Personal Care program.
 Additionally, they must meet the Medicaid program’s financial eligibility requirements.

 Wisconsin